 Wilton Dean Hall in Hawick will be open from 11 am

-Starts will be from 11:15 – 11:30am.
-The exact format will remain a mystery until the day.
+Mass start at 11:30.
+The exact format will remain a mystery until the day but the first part is a 30 minute Score.
 No entry fee but please bring some food for the communal buffet.
 Also bring your Si dibber and compass if you have them.

 Venue on Streetmap HERE